 Symptoms of preeclampsia usually show themselves more prominently when the mother is nearing her delivery time and if taken proper care of, both the mama and the baby do brilliantly.
 The only problem is that preeclampsia progresses very quickly and if it becomes severe, it can affect many organs quite seriously.

 Preeclampsia has some signs that shouldn’t be ignored.
-Things like swelling, weight gain and nausea might seem like normal symptoms during pregnancy, but getting your doctor’s opinion on this is also a good idea!
-But the symptoms can vary, so getting a clean bill of health from your doctor is of utmost importance all through your journey.
+Things like swelling, weight gain and nausea, might seem like normal symptoms during pregnancy, but getting your doctor’s opinion on this is also a good idea!
+But the symptoms can vary, so getting a clean bill of health from your doctor is of utmost importance all though your journey.